Peach Tarte Tatin (Simplified For Beginners)

 Recipe Notes

-- Fruit options: If you don’t like or have peaches, use apples or bananas.
+- For apples: If you don’t like or have peaches, use apples or bananas.
 You will need to sprinkle less flour on the apples and none on the bananas.

 - Garnish: Sprinkle with crushed toasted pecans or walnuts.